apaeffgen/PanConvert/readme.md

 ## Usage

-There is a Helpfile help.html in the source directory.
-It can be used also inside the started Gui.
+There is help available at http://panconvert.sourceforge.net/help.html The help can be used also inside the started Gui.

 ## License